-The Conceptual Framework - The School Counseling program is housed in the School of Education and Professional Studies (SEPS).
-SEPS' mission is to promote excellence in the training of all educational professionals who plan to work in schools.
-Whether they are teachers, principals, or school counselors, all educational professionals share the common purpose of facilitating the academic, career, and social and emotional growth of our nation's developing children.
-The conceptual framework serves as the philosophical and theoretical foundation for all educational programs within the School of Education and Professional Studies.
+The Conceptual Framework - The College of Health & Rehabilitation Sciences (CHRS) is dedicated to preparing the next generation of healthcare professionals through experiential learning and a community-focused approach that goes beyond traditional healthcare education.
+The college will develop highly skilled healthcare professionals who are equipped to meet the evolving needs of society and to contribute to the well-being of individuals and communities.
+Students will not only be prepared to excel in their careers but also to become compassionate and effective advocates for health equity.
 Within this conceptual framework each student in the school counseling program is regarded as an aspiring educational professional who seeks to become an active learner, a facilitator of learning, and a reflective and collaborative practitioner.
 Within each of these domains the student graduating from the school counseling program will be expected to have the following competencies: